-“Bare-bones” systems are document control software that host similar features but lack the configurability of more advanced document management systems.
+“Bare-bones” systems are engineering document control software that host similar features but lack the configurability of more advanced document management systems.
 At a glance, it may appear as if the two systems are alike, however, there is a huge difference in the efficiency and security they provide.
 While some end-users may struggle to spot differences between these two types of systems, document controllers and IT administrators are often quick to become aware of the inferior system’s substandard capabilities.

 Users typically interact with document control systems differently, depending on their title, role, location, and department.
 While it makes sense for some users to have access to RFI (Request For Information) or transmittal information, it doesn’t make sense for all.
 Not only is inclusive access unnecessary, but it also poses significant security risks for those dealing with proprietary documents.
 NIST offers the premise of “least privilege” where users only have access to information that is essential to their job.